algesten/xq/README.md

 XQ is a hybrid between promises and reactive extensions.
 A simple clean API modelled on promises with the addition of event streams.

+XQ is in its core a Promises/A+ compliant promises implementation, but it is also a stream.

-Think of a promise chain, but you can push multiple values down it. `.then == .map`
+Think of it as a promise chain that you can push multiple values down. `.then == .map`

 ## Get it